Gazza1996/Gesture-Based-UI/README.md

 - For users on a Linux machine I would suggest watching the following video [Arduino IDE on Linux](https://www.youtube.com/watch?v=wh6StlwDBo0).
 It will go through how to properly install the IDE and it deals with any errors you should come across.

+- When the IDE is successfully installed you must then flash your arduino board using the StandardFirmata example.
+1. File->Examples->Firmata->StandardFirmata
+2. Double-check that your arduino board is connected to the port(Tools->Port)
+3. Once all is correct press the upload button(the right arrow button)
+4. Should any errors arise when uploading refer to the video above(Arduino IDE on Linux)

 ### BreadBoard Circuit
 - Breadboard is retangular piece of plastic with a grid of holes that allows you to easily and quickly build an electronic circuits by pushing electronic components into the holes.
 Here is a similar one to one we used with come leds plugged into showing what we hope to implement.